Tourism hot spot? Maybe not

 - predominantly 20-35 age group

-- mainly “western/european + some chinese
+- mainly “western/european + increasing numbers of chinese

 - limited ambitions re travel and exploration